aliasaswad/CarND-Kidnapped-Vehicle-Project-P6/README.md

 This repository includes two files that can be used to set up and install [uWebSocketIO](https://github.com/uWebSockets/uWebSockets) for either Linux or Mac systems.
 For windows you can use either Docker, VMware, or even [Windows 10 Bash on Ubuntu](https://www.howtogeek.com/249966/how-to-install-and-use-the-linux-bash-shell-on-windows-10/) to install uWebSocketIO.
 Please see the uWebSocketIO Starter Guide page in the classroom within the EKF Project lesson for the required version and installation scripts.

 The particular project implementation was done on **Linux OS** and the rest of this documentation will be focused on Linux OS.
-The project support both Mac and Windows operating system.
-In order to install the necessary libraries, from the project repository directory run the script either [install-mac.sh](https://github.com/aliasaswad/CarND-Extended-Kalman-Filter-P5/blob/master/install-linux.sh)(for Mac user).
+The project also support Mac operating system.
+In order to install the necessary libraries, from the project repository directory run the script either [install-ubuntu.sh](https://github.com/aliasaswad/CarND-Kidnapped-Vehicle-Project-P6/blob/master/install-ubuntu.sh)(for Mac user).

 ## Running the Code
 This project involves the Term 2 Simulator which can be downloaded [here](https://github.com/udacity/self-driving-car-sim/releases)